 Assess: Our children are assessed throughout the academic year for all subjects to measure progress and look for gaps in learning.
 We analyse the assessments to ensure that children not making progress receive support to move them forward, if this is needed.
-Pupil progress meetings between the teachers, core subject leaders, SENCO and other members of the Senior Leadership Team (SLT) support this process.
+Pupil progress meetings between the teachers, core subject leaders, SENDCO and other members of the Senior Leadership Team (SLT) support this process.
 Assessment for learning occurs in each lesson to inform planning and ensure that the children are receiving the input they need to challenge them at the right level.
 Self-selection of tasks is encouraged in many lessons to allow the children to consolidate learning and set their level of challenge in line with our ethos of encouraging a Growth Mindset in our learners, and the approach of "taking everyone with us" to develop mastery of learning.
-All adults working within the classroom feed into this process as part of the team working supporting our children to reach their full potential.
+All adults working within the classroom feed into this process.
 Discussion with parents and carers also supports our knowledge of the children through informal meetings, parent consultations, Structured Conversations and Annual Review Meetings as appropriate.

 Plan: Teachers plan lessons based on assessment of the children's needs and gaps in learning.
-Activities may differ or be adapted depending on need to ensure all children can access the learning.
-Planning may be adapted as the week progresses to provide more challenge or more support depending upon the children's understanding and rate of development.
+Activities may be adapted depending on need to ensure all children can access the learning.
+Planning may be changed as the week progresses to provide more challenge or more support depending upon the children's understanding and rate of development.
 Our approach of taking all the children with us to achieve mastery in their learning means that children may self-select their task based on their own assessment of their confidence in any given lesson.
 This may be guided and supported by the teacher if appropriate.

-Do: Class teachers deliver lessons with the support of teaching assistants in each class.
-A range of support is provided for children with different needs including additional adult support to focus, rephrase, prompt or provide pre-learning of concepts or vocabulary; visual cues or physical resources to aid access and understanding of the lesson.
+Do: Class teachers deliver lessons with the support of teaching assistants.
+A range of support is provided including additional adult support to focus, rephrase, prompt or provide pre-learning of concepts or vocabulary; visual cues or physical resources to aid access and understanding of the lesson or to support children with sensory or SEMH (social, emotional mental health needs).
 Experienced and qualified Higher Level Teaching Assistants (HLTAs) or Teaching Assistants (Level 3) may also deliver lessons if a teacher is not present.
 This is informed by the teacher's planning and resources.

-Review: Planning is reviewed daily by the teacher based on their assessments of children in lessons, and feedback from other adults in class.
-SLT (including SENCO) and core subject leaders work alongside teachers to support planning where needs arise.
+Review: Planning is reviewed by the teacher based on assessments of children in lessons and feedback from other adults in class.
+SLT (including SENDCO) and core subject leaders work alongside teachers to support planning where needs arise.
 Pupil Progress Meetings take place with core subject leaders, the SENCO and other members of SLT to closely monitor individual children's development and look at levels of support as appropriate.
 This enables us to review practice and adapt to individual needs.